How To Make Chicken Bone Broth for Pennies a Jar

-So once you have amassed a collection of chicken carcasses, skin and scraps, along with some aromatics (and aromatic scraps if you have them) you are ready to make Roast Chicken Bone Broth.
-All you need now is some water and a small amount of some type of acid.
-I like to use white vermouth as it adds a bit of pleasant flavor to the final product but a simple splash of apple cider vinegar will do the trick just fine.
+Once you have amassed a collection of chicken carcasses, skin, and scraps, you’re ready to make Chicken Bone Broth.
+All you need now is some aromatics, water, and a small amount of some type of acid.
+I like to use white vermouth as it adds a pleasant flavor to the final product.
+But a simple splash of apple cider vinegar will do the trick just fine.

 A Simple Six Hour Simmer is All You Need

-Although you may have heard that you need to simmer this bone broth in-the-making for three days on your stove-top, that really isn’t the case.
+Although you may have heard that you need to simmer this bone broth for three days on your stove-top, that really isn’t the case.
 Approximately 6 hours is sufficient to leach the nutrients out of the bones and create a nice gelatinous broth.
-Excessive simmering can actually “break” the gelatin creating a watery broth which, in my – humble – opinion, has a bit of an overly strong – almost “over cooked” flavor.
-So make things easy on yourself and simmer this for 6 hours and then strain it.
-If after straining it, you think the carcass’ and scraps may render more bone broth, you can of course re-use them for making a second batch.
+Excessive simmering can actually “break” the gelatin.
+This will create a watery broth.
+Plus, bone broth simmered too long can develop an “overcooked” flavor.
+So make things easy on yourself.
+Simmer this bone broth for 6 hours and then strain it.
+If after straining it, you think the carcass’ and scraps may render more bone broth, you can, of course, reuse them for making a second batch.

 A Few Final Tips